simon8800/top-battleships/THOUGHTS.md

 ## Approach

+7/1/24 - Connecting display and logic

+- I want to build the UI depending on what is on the current position in player's gameboard
+  - If there's a ship - mark it, if not leave it blue
+  - To do so, I need to check if there's a ship

 6/30/24 - Building the UI

 1. I'm going with checkboxes because it inherently has a "checked" property that will help me with marking places that have been hit and that will also help me with logic since I can use the `checked` property